dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 errors with objects.
 Dylan also supports advisory warnings and potentially correctable errors.

-When something unusual happens, a program can :term:`signal` a :term:`condition`. :term:`Handlers` specify how to react to various sorts of conditions.
+When something unusual happens, a program can :drm:`signal` a :drm:`condition`. :drm:`Handlers` specify how to react to various sorts of conditions.

 Signaling